raida42/ft_pirntf/README.md

 ## Usage
 ### Compling
-To compile
+To compile:

   `make`

-To remove objects
+To remove objects:

   `make clean`

-To remove objects and binary file (program)
+To remove objects and binary file (program):

   `make fclean`